 How do electric cars work?

 Electric cars are increasingly seen as a money-saving and eco-friendly alternative to petrol and diesel cars.
-Powered at the plug socket rather than the fuel pump, there's been a significant rise of battery charged cars on the road – there are nearly 300,000 registered battery electric vehicles on UK roads.
+Powered at the plug socket rather than the fuel pump, there's been a significant rise of battery charged cars on the road – there are over 500,000 registered battery electric vehicles on UK roads.

 There are quite a few differences between electric cars and the more common diesel and petrol cars.
 Find out how electric cars work, electric car battery lifespan and how much they cost to run in our handy guide.